foodman420/COMP2006-Assignment-1/README.md

 automated attacks.” in such a way that can avoid modification of message attacks and replay attacks by man-in-the-middle attackers.

-The Jupyter Notebook file is named Demonstration
+The Jupyter Notebook file is named Demonstration.ipyb in the Implementation folder